 • The architectural frame

 • Building the Library’s collection

 • The domed reading room: completing the vision

-The exhibition features original architectural drawings and designs, documents, pictures and objects from the State Library’s collection as well as significant items on loan from other institutions, including the Public Record Office Victoria, National Gallery of Victoria, Museum Victoria, University of Melbourne, RMIT and the Bates Smart Archive.
+The exhibition features original architectural drawings, manuscripts, pictures and objects from the State Library’s collection as well as significant items on loan from other institutions, including the Public Record Office Victoria, National Gallery of Victoria, Museum Victoria, The University of Melbourne Archives, RMIT University and Bates Smart.